stemar/vagrant-centos-6/README.md

 - [VirtualBox 6+ Extension Pack](https://www.virtualbox.org/wiki/Downloads)
 - [Vagrant 2+](https://www.vagrantup.com/downloads.html)

-SSH keys, Git config and Subversion config settings from host machine are copied in guest machine.
+SSH keys, Git config and Subversion config settings from host machine are copied in virtual machine.

 Check if you have them on your host machine: